jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

 In the event that a user's account becomes compromised or simply needs altered, its properties must be mutable.
 This includes being able to change login information - i.e. username and password, as well as being able to decommission the account in question.

 ### Property __: Performance
 It is important that a system function as intended _reasonably efficiently_ so the criterion of availability can be fulfilled.
 For example, having a server that becomes prohibitively slow when multiple users are accessing the same file can be as bad as not having the server at all, since availability is compromised.
+We assume that this type of performance can be achieved without directly infringing on other security criteria.